How do you pray to God? What or whom should we pray for? How do you pray to someone who you cannot see and cannot hear?

 "Our Father in Heaven, your name be honored as holy.

-We should glorify God every time we pray.
+Every time we pray to God, we should glorify Him.
 This keeps us humble and reminds us that the whole reason we are praying is because we are wholly and completely reliant on our Lord.
 If Jesus saw fit to not only remember to do this, but put it at the beginning of His prayer, I'm almost certain we should as well.

 "Your kingdom come.
 Your will be done on earth as it is in Heaven."

 Humility, it's more than a sheepish or shy posture you take toward someone or something.
 True humility puts your desire lower than another.
 In fact, Jesus all but said our desires should be the last thing we seek.
 He definitely shows us that He was seeking the Father's will and showing a strong desire to have His Father's kingdom setup on Earth.

 If we are following Jesus' example, we should ask God for what we need.
 Notice Jesus didn't ask for a brand new chariot to move Him from city to city.
 He didn't request an all you can eat buffet, or an easier path through life.
 He asked for enough bread to last this day.

 Jesus truly showed faith by asking not only for something God already told us he would provide, but he only asked for one day's ration.
 He wasn't looking for special offers from the Lord.
 He was asking for enough to last today.